klr2003/shorteners/README.md

 # shorteners
-All the code I devoloped using others URL Shortener API
+All the code I developed using URL Shortener Service's APIs.
+Some of them haven't completed YET.